 The MS GIS is a one-year intensive program designed for professionals who want to enhance their academic foundations with a comprehensive understanding of geographic information science fundamentals and the use and application of GIS technologies.
 The MGIS degree is designed for professionals who look for an accelerated program to enhance their knowledge of the analysis, management, and communication of geographic information.

-The Geographic Information Systems emphasis focuses on producing professionals who can analyze and resolve complex business problems utilizing spatial information and analysis.
+The Location Analytics concentration focuses on producing professionals who can analyze and resolve complex business problems utilizing spatial information and analysis.
 Students have the flexibility to develop capabilities with spatial and geographic approaches to the analysis of business activities.

-GISAB in the School of Business seeks to stimulate and support GIS and spatial analysis for business and economics research and education.
+The Spatial Business Initiative seeks to stimulate and support GIS and spatial analysis for business and economics research and education.
 The center develops knowledge through applied GIS research, enriches education and curriculum for business schools, and provides outreach to the academic and professional community.

 ISEA serves regional, national, and global business and government leaders, helping them to better understand how socio-economic phenomena affect their communities.
 A division of the University of Redlands School of Business, ISEA publishes ongoing, timely reports covering retail, employment, housing, logistics, and other special topics.